devops329/devops/instruction/gitHubReleases/gitHubReleases.md

 # GitHub Releases

+🔑 **Key points**

+- GitHub support representing releases as part of its core functionality.
+- Add GitHub releases to your CI pipeline.

+---

 📖 **Deeper dive reading**: [Managing GitHub Releases](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository)

 GitHub supports the ability to associate a release with a version and commit.
 You can do this manually by going to the home page for a repository and selecting controls on the `Releases` section on the right of the view.
 From there you can press the `Draft a new release` button.